Pad Woon Sen. Delicious, bouncy chewy clear noodles in a savory sauce with tender chicken, leafy greens and a red chili vinegar.

 Ingredients

-- 2 boneless skinless chicken thighs
+- 175 grams boneless skinless chicken thighs thinly sliced (or sub with chicken breast)

-- 2 eggs beaten
+- 2 large eggs beaten

-- 2 tbsp avocado oil or any neutral oil
+- 2 tablespoon vegetable oil or any neutral oil

-- 2 tsp garlic minced
+- 2 cloves garlic minced

 Chicken Marinade

-- ¼ tsp white pepper or black pepper
+- ¼ teaspoon white pepper or black pepper

-- 2 tbsp regular soy sauce not dark or light soy sauce
+- 2 tablespoon regular soy sauce or light soy sauce

-- 2 tsp dark soy sauce
+- 2 teaspoon dark soy sauce

-- 1 tbsp fish sauce
+- 1 tablespoon fish sauce

-Chili Vinegar
+Chili Vinegar:

-- 1 red chili pepper finely chopped
+- 1 red chili pepper chopped

 - ¼ cup white vinegar or rice vinegar